 True, which causes all task processing to be done online.

-This lets you run Kitsune even if you don’t have Rabbit or want to deal with
+This lets you run Kitsune even if you don’t have Redis or want to deal with

 running workers all the time.